Orillusion/orillusion-web/docs/guide/advanced/post_ssr.md

 aside: false
 ---
 # SSR
 SSR is a screen-space reflection effect that simulates the visual effect of smooth surfaces reflecting the surrounding objects' images in real-time.
-The reflection effect has the advantages of real-time rendering, where when an object moves, the reflected objects in the image also move, and it can reflect precisely from each pixel.
+The reflection effect has the advantages of real-time rendering.
+When an object moves, the reflected objects in the image also move.
+And it can reflect precisely from each pixel.
 The disadvantage is that it cannot reflect the backside of an object, and objects outside the screen cannot reflect onto other objects.

 ```ts
 //Engine initialization